-- ♦ Oriskonie: Oriskonie is the northernmost province and is ruled by a royal patent under the jurisdiction of a baron of the western marches.
+- ♣ Oriskonie: Oriskonie is the northernmost province and is ruled by a royal patent under the jurisdiction of a baron of the western marches.
 This is the least populated province of Westermarck.
 This province, during the civil war that put Conan in power, supports Conan, driving out the baron-appointed governor and savagely fighting those loyal to King Numedides. - Conawaga: Located between Oriskonie and Schohira, Conawaga is ruled by a royal patent under the jurisdiction of a baron of the western marches.
 Conawaga is the largest, richest and most thickly settled province of the Westermarck.
 This is the only province where landed gentry have settled in any substantial numbers.
 Baron Brocas of Torh rules Conawaga during the rebellion and forces the province to support Numedides.
 Scandaga is the capital of Conawaga. - Schohira: Schohira is the smallest province.
 It lies just north of Thandara and is ruled by a royal patent under the jurisdiction of a baron of the western marches.
 This barony also supports Conan during the civil war.
 It is governed by Baron Thasperas.
 The landholders of Schohira dwell in the provincial town of Coyaga.
-It lies ten miles beyond Ogaha Creek. - Thandara: Thandara is the southernmost province and is 'the most purely pioneer by Hyborians during the time of Acheron, driving the Picts to the west.
+It lies ten miles beyond Ogaha Creek. - Thandara: Thandara is the southernmost province and is 'the most purely pioneer once part of Acheron.
+Bossonia and Gunderland were settled by Hyborians during the time of Acheron, driving the Picts to the west.
 From these early Hyborians Acheron raided for slaves and sacrifices.
-Acheron used the Gunderland between Acheron and Cimmeria, the Bossonians were nations stood for two millennia.
+Acheron used the Gunderland Hyborians as a barrier against the Cimmerians just as the Bossonians were a bastion against the Picts.
+Sandwiched between Acheron and Cimmeria, the Bossonians were forced to keep their Hyborian blood pure.
+Thus the nations stood for two millennia.